-On July 10, 1953, Laurie Sheck was born in the Bronx, New York.
-She is the author of several collections of poetry, including Captivity (Knopf, 2007), which interacts, in part, with the journals of Gerard Manley Hopkins; Black Series (2001); The Willow Grove (1996), which was a finalist for the Pulitzer Prize; Io at Night (1990); and Amaranth (1981).
+Laurie Sheck was born in the Bronx, New York, on July 10, 1953.
+She is the author of several collections of poetry, including Captivity (Knopf, 2007), which interacts, in part, with the journals of Gerard Manley Hopkins; Black Series (Knopf, 2001); The Willow Grove (Knopf, 1996), which was a finalist for the Pulitzer Prize; Io at Night (Knopf, 1990); and Amaranth (University of Georgia Press, 1981).

-Laurie Sheck has been a member of the creative writing faculty at Princeton University, and currently teaches in the M.F.A. program at the New School.
-She lives in New York City.
+Sheck has been a member of the creative writing faculty at Princeton University, and currently teaches in the MFA. program at The New School.
+She lives in New York, New York.